Norihiro Akahoshi

 Norihiro Akahoshi (赤星 憲広, Akahoshi Norihiro) is a retired Nippon Professional Baseball player from Kariya, Aichi, Japan.
 He played as an outfielder for the Hanshin Tigers.

+Baseball career

+Injury and retirement

 Akahoshi announced his retirement on December 9, 2009.
 During the 2009 season, he was first deactivated in early July after sustaining a neck injury.
 Then, on September 12, his last game, Akahoshi aggravated a spinal disc herniation when he dove headfirst in an attempt to catch a ball.
 He was diagnosed with spinal damage and has experienced pain in his neck and lower back as well as numbness in his hands and feet since.